Wingnutt/misc/template01.md

 ## Introduction

 Hello, welcome to Babylon.js  - a webGL game developer's framework.
 Throughout the history of Babylon.js, coders and authors have written tutorials and documentation which is stored in places other than at our primary documentation site.
-In *this* document, we will attempt provide links-to and information-about those off-site documents.
+In *this* document, we will attempt to provide links-to and information-about those off-site documents.

 ## Deltakosh - http://eternalcoding.com